darklife/darkriscv/README.md

 - 7680: the end of RAM (stack)

 As long the *DarkRISCV* uses separate instruction and data buses, it is not possible dump the ROM area.
-However, this limitation is not present when the option __HARVARD__ is activated, as long the core is constructed in a way that the ROM bus is conected to one bus from a dual-ported memory and the RAM bus is connected to a different bus from the same dual-ported
+However, this limitation is not present even when the option __HARVARD__ is activated, as long the core is constructed in a way that the ROM bus is conected to one bus from a dual-ported memory and the RAM bus is connected to a different bus from the same dual-ported